berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 <!--
 Rules:
-Document is in markdown format.
+The document is in markdown format.
-Each peace of data (field) is in a new line.
+Each piece of data (field) is in a new line.
-Basic structure for a particular word:
+The basic structure for a particular word:

 (all headers must be unique to be able to distinguish and search them during import)
 # Header 1